|

 right from the homepage.
 No

-templates, no fluff—just a solid
+just a solid

 layout that proved I understood